-The ratio of firefighters to students is one to two, which means a strong bond of trust is established – this invariably means that any advice given is listened to and acted upon.
+The ratio of firefighters to students is a maximum of one to three, which means a significant relationship can be established – increasing the chance that any advice given is listened to and acted upon.
 Each young person completing the course gains a more positive view of themselves and what they can achieve.

 Why it works

-In addition to reducing anti-social behaviour, the course also increases awareness of what the work we do.
+In addition to the intervention aspect, the course increases awareness of the work we do.
 The SPARC Project allows young people to experience what it is like to be an operational firefighter.
 This gives a good basis for understanding the many needless and avoidable incidents that the emergency services attend on a daily basis.

 Over the five days of the course, each young person gains: